Religion and Common Sense

 Corporate Religion, Politics and the Media

 When I was a child, I remember how boring it was to watch Catholic Mass on our 12" black and white TV.
 On Saturday, my mother would iron clothes and watch Bishop Fulton J. Sheen give his weekly sermon called "Life is Worth Living."
-He was a strikingly handsome man in his red robe and cap.
-He was also a brilliant speaker who was so deeply committed to his beliefs that millions of Catholic viewers viewed him as a living saint.
+He was a strikingly handsome gray-haired man dressed in his red robe and cap.
+He was also a brilliant speaker who was so confident in his beliefs that millions of Catholic viewers viewed him as a living saint.

 However, things have changed since then.
-Religion has become a billion dollar media circus that broadcasts Bible quotations over worldwide networks.
-The Word of God does not have to make sense as long as the size of the audience, the charisma of the preacher and the special effects delivered by the television crew motivates viewers to send in their pledges.
-The money the cult receives finances the building of churches and Christian universities, where each new generation of students learns to replace thinking and direct observation with memorized scripture.
+Religion has become a billion dollar media circus that broadcasts infallible Bible quotations over worldwide networks.
+The Word of God does not have to make sense as long as the size of the audience, the righteousness of the preacher and the special effects added by the graphics team crew convinces viewers to send in their pledges.
+The contributions finance the building of churches and Christian universities, where each new generation of students learns to replace thinking with scripture.

-The Conservative Christian movement began to gain momentum around 1980 and within ten years, it had become a powerful political/corporate force that could elect officials to public office and introduce legislation that favored faith-based initiatives.
-The founders of these new religious corporations hired experts to study and learn how to control thinking.
-They discovered that frightened, lonely people respond well to singing, talking, and consoling messages from Jesus, in exchange for contributions.
-That is exactly what they received – nothing more.
+The Conservative Christian movement began around 1980 and within ten years, it had become a powerful political/corporate force that could elect officials to public office and pass legislation that favored faith-based initiatives.
+The founders of these new religious corporations hired experts to study human behavioral triggers.
+They discovered that frightened, lonely people respond well to singing, talking, and consoling messages from authorities such as Jesus and God, in exchange for contributions.

 How Religion Began